aelizj/Flora/README.md

 # Flora

-A community for plant lovers.
+A place for plant lovers.